bonillap/price-estimate/README.md

 Finally, total = 1430

-__You can play with almost any value and try to fit it to your application__
+__You can play with almost any value and try to fit it into your application__